SUKANT43/Bus-Ticket-Booking/README.md

 # 🚌 Bus Booking System (Java)

 A simple command-line Java application that simulates a bus seat booking system.
-Users can view available buses and book seats based on availability and date.
+Users can view available buses and book seats based on availability and

 ---